SaumonNet/proxmox-nixos/README.md

 $ nix run github:SaumonNet/proxmox-nixos#nixmoxer -- [--flake] myvm
 ```

-⚠️ The current limitation is that once this command has been run, the storage has been created and the VM has been initialised,
-subsequent changes to the configuration in `virtualisation.proxmox` will have no impact.
+`nixmoxer` will setup the VM on the Proxmox node and attach the specified iso.
+Instead of specified an iso, setting `autoInstall = true;` will automatically generate an iso that will automatically install the configuration to the VM being bootstrapped.

-Then, the NixOS VM can be rebuilt with usual tools like `nixos-rebuild`, `colmena`, etc.
+⚠️ `nixmoxer` shall only be used for the initial bootstraping of a VM, the NixOS VM can be rebuilt with usual tools like `nixos-rebuild`, `colmena`, etc. Changes to the `virtualisation.proxmox` options after the boostraping have no impact.

 ### Using the module [`services.proxmox-ve.vms`](modules/proxmox-ve/vms.nix)